paulness/gatsby-starter-personal-blog/content/posts/2017-10-28--unary-numeral-linked-list-of-numbers/index.md

 ## Optimizing this data structure

-Obviously this data structure is not widely used in computer science.
-It certainly uses a lot of memory!
-Adding more and more numbers to the above demonstration, would almost certainly result in a JavaScript heap of memory exception.
+You would not use this data structure to solve cutting-edge problems in computer science.
+It uses a lot of memory!
+Adding more and more numbers to the above demonstration would almost certainly result in a JavaScript heap out of memory exception.

 How can we make this more efficient?
 Please look into skip lists next, to see how you can add a skip to each node in the above tree structure.
-This would remove the need to add empty nodes in the list purely for positional reasons, thereby alleviating the memory issues.
+This optimization would remove the need to add empty nodes in the list purely for positional reasons, thereby alleviating the memory issues.

 [Academic paper on skip trees by Xavier Messeguer](http://webdiis.unizar.es/asignaturas/TAP/material/skiptrees.pdf)